 The most important source of the statistics is Survey on international trade in services, a combination of monthly reports from approx. 390 firms and annual reports from approx. 1300 firms.
 The statistical population for Survey on international trade in services is assumed to consist of approx. 40.000 units (cvr. numbers), which according to different assumptions are considered to be covering the total foreign trade in services.
 Supplementary information from other sources on travel as well as on other items is used.
 Most important source for travel revenues is the interviews with foreign travelers in Denmark which is carried out in cooperation with VisitDenmark.
 Travel expenditure is compiled using different information on consumption by Danes abroad, number of nights abroad, and transport abroad from statistics from other countries.
 Information on public services is provided through statistics on public finance.
-Private consumers import of electronic services from abroad is based on various user surveys of consumer spending on streaming subscriptions, IFPIs statement of music purchased as download, turnover in Appstore and Google Play, the statement of income from betting, lotteries and casino business from the Danish gaming authorities and an investigation of the revenues from computer games sold in Denmark .
+Private consumers import of electronic services from abroad is estimated on data derived from the Mini One Stop Shop (MOSS) VAT system.
+The MOSS system captures sales of electronically delivered services to non-taxable Danish residents.
+This data is supplemented with an estimate of gambling services based on the statement of income from betting, lotteries and casino business from the Danish gaming authorities.
 Other sources are estimates of illegal trade across the border (find more information on the method on Major revision of national accounts).